-Support and advice is sought from Children's Services or the Local Area Designated Officer (LADO), and our Personnel/Human Resources advisor whenever necessary.
+Support and advice are sought from Children's Services or the Local Area Designated Officer (LADO), and our Personnel/Human Resources advisor whenever necessary.

-At Beechwood we recognise the possibility that adults working in the school; including directly employed staff, volunteers and supply teachers, may harm children; that they may have:
+At Beechwood Primary School and Nursery, we recognise the possibility that adults working in the school; including directly employed staff, volunteers, and supply teachers, may harm children; that they may have:

-- behaved in a way that has harmed a child, or may have harmed a child; - committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children;

-• behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child, or may have harmed a child and/or; - possibly committed a criminal offence against or related to a child, and/or; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or; - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-These can include incidents outside of school which do not involve children but could have an impact on their suitability to work with children.
+These can include incidents outside of school which do not involve children but could have an impact on their suitability to work with children

-Any concerns of this nature, about the conduct of other adults, should be taken to the headteacher without delay or, where that is a concern about the headteacher, to the Chair of Governors (Donna Reed) and the LADO.
+Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher without delay or, where that is a concern about the Headteacher, to the Chair of Governors and the LADO.
 Staff are aware that this must be done on the same working day.